sytzez/site/content/blog/sketch-for-a-new-programming-language.md

 {{< highlight ruby >}}
 mod Cat # Defines a module, an interface and a class, all called 'Cat'.
-Also defined a trait called 'Cat' with type () -> Cat, to transform other things into a Cat class # Dependencies of the Cat class
+It also defines a trait called 'Cat' with type () -> Cat, to transform other things into a Cat class # Dependencies of the Cat class
     name: String # String is an interface
     birthDate: Date # Date is also an interface